kaaengine/kaa/docs/reference/physics.rst

             wall_collision_mask = player | player_bullet | enemy | enemy_bullet

         player_hitbox = HitboxNode(shape=Circle(radius=20), mask=CollisionMask.player,
-                                   collision_mask=player_collision_mask)
+                                   collision_mask=CollisionMask.player_collision_mask)
         player_bullet_hitbox = HitboxNode(shape=Circle(radius=5), mask=CollisionMask.player_bullet,
-                                          collision_mask=enemy)
+                                          collision_mask=CollisionMask.enemy)
         enemy_hitbox = HitboxNode(shape=Circle(radius=20), mask=CollisionMask.enemy,
-                                  collision_mask=enemy_collision_mask)
+                                  collision_mask=CollisionMask.enemy_collision_mask)
         enemy_bullet_hitbox = HitboxNode(shape=Circle(radius=5), mask=CollisionMask.enemy_bullet,
-                                         collision_mask=player)
+                                         collision_mask=CollisionMask.player)
         wall = HitboxNode(shape=Polygon([Vector(-50, -50), Vector(-50, 50), Vector(0, 100)],
-                          mask=CollisionMask.wall, collision_mask=wall_collision_mask))
+                          mask=CollisionMask.wall, collision_mask=CollisionMask.wall_collision_mask))

     What if there's assymetry in the mask and collision_mask definitions?
-For example, what will happens if we set the player hitbox to collide with enemy hitbox, but won't set enemy hitbox to collide with the player hitbox?
-In that case, the collisions won't occur.
-The collision masks need to match symmetrically from both sides.
+For example, what will happens if we set the player to collide with enemy, but won't set enemy to collide with the player?
+    In that case, those collisions won't occur.
+The collision masks need to match symmetrically from both sides for collision to be detected.

     What if there is a proper symmetry in collision mask definitions but both hitboxes have the same group?
 In that case the group value takes precedence and collisions won't occur.